sculab/GeneMiner2/README.md

 # Citations

-If you use GeneMiner2, please cite:

-Yu XY, Tang ZZ, Zhang Z, Song YX, He H, Shi Y, Hou JQ, Yu Y. GeneMiner2: Accurate and automated recovery of genes from genome skimming data. *Manuscript submitted*, 2025.

 GeneMiner2 is based on our previously developed GeneMiner and Easy353 software and integrates excellent tools such as Blast, Minimap2, Fasttree, Muscle5, Mafft, Astral, PPD, PGA, NOVOPlasty, and OrthoFinder.
 Please cite the literature prompted by the software when using the corresponding functionalities.

-This tool builds upon the success of our previously published methods:
+Our GeneMiner2 manuscript is currently under review:
+Yu XY, Tang ZZ, Zhang Z, Song YX, He H, Shi Y, Hou JQ, Yu Y. GeneMiner2: Accurate and automated recovery of genes from genome-skimming data. *Manuscript submitted*, 2025.

+Until that paper is formally published, please cite our earlier work instead:

-- Zhang Z, Xie PL, Guo YL, Zhou WB, Liu EY, Yu Y. 2022.
+Zhang Z, Xie PL, Guo YL, Zhou WB, Liu EY, Yu Y. 2022.
 Easy353: A tool to get Angiosperms353 genes for phylogenomic research.
 Molecular Biology and Evolution 39(12): msac261.

-- Xie PL, Guo YL, Teng Y, Zhou WB, Yu Y. 2024.
+Xie PL, Guo YL, Teng Y, Zhou WB, Yu Y. 2024.
 GeneMiner: A tool for extracting phylogenetic markers from next-generation sequencing data.
-Molecular Ecology Resources: e13924. [doi:10.1111/1755-0998.13924](https://www.researchgate.net/publication/377298770_GeneMiner_A_tool_for_extracting_phylogenetic_markers_from_next-generation_sequencing_data)
+Molecular Ecology Resources e139.

 # Install